 Burley Fisher Books, Haggerston

 If your main reason for opting for online retailers over local book stores is a concern about the range available, allow Burley Fisher to dispel your worries.
-The East London bookshop has access to more than 4.5 million titles, all of which can be dispatched same day.
+This East London bookshop has access to more than 4.5 million titles, all of which can be dispatched same day.
 As such, the shop also specialises in introducing customers to fresh, undiscovered voices and books by independent publishers.
-With the physical store closed, its podcast, blog and ‘Ask A Bookseller’ online service have kept this momentum going while, at the tail end of 2020, Burley Fisher launched a service delivering subscribers a new small press fiction or poetry book each month.
+Kikckstart your new library with the help of the store's podcast, blog and ‘Ask A Bookseller’ online service and be sure to sign up to its innovative subscription service which delivers members a new small press fiction or poetry book each month.

 Hewson Books, Kew